-All USU employees, except those designated as confidential services (see above), are required to report any disclosures of sexual misconduct to the USU Title IX Coordinator at aaeo.usu.edu.
+All USU employees, except those designated as confidential services (see above), are required to report any disclosures of sexual misconduct to the USU Title IX Coordinator.

-Staff who have significant responsibility for student and campus activities – Housing and Residence Life staff, campus security, university police – are also Campus Security Authorities under the Federal Clery Act.
-They have an additional obligation to report criminal offenses, hate crimes, and arrests and referrals for disciplinary action that occur on campus to USU Police.
+Staff who have significant responsibility for student and campus activities – student involvement staff, Housing and Residence Life staff, campus security, university police – are also Campus Security Authorities under the Federal Clery Act.
+They have an additional obligation to report criminal offenses, hate crimes, and arrests, and referrals for disciplinary action that occur on campus to USU Police.

-What can a student expect if an incident is reported to the Title IX Coordinator?
+What can an individual expect if an incident is reported to the Title IX Coordinator on their behalf?

 Is there a time limit for making a report to Title IX?